 The intense focus that had overtaken Marcelo’s eyes as Efren approached him faded, and his eyes rolled back in his head.
 Efren’s heart leapt, but he managed to inelegantly catch his husband before the man’s now-limp body could drop to the floor.

 Efren trailed his fingers across Marcelo’s forehead and tenderly shifted wayward strands of hair that had fallen across his eyes.
 He swallowed the lump in his throat and murmured, “I hope you’ll forgive me for that ignominious second beginning to our relationship.
-I imagine I was more respectful first time around.”
+Surely I was more respectful first time around.”

 What do you think?
 Should I finish writing this story?
 Should Marcelo forgive Efren?